Young blood transfusion

 Young blood transfusion refers to transfusing blood specifically from a young person into an older one with the intention of creating a health benefit.
-The scientific community currently views the practice as essentially pseudoscientific, with comparisons to snake oil.
+The efficacy and safety of young blood transfusions for anti-aging purposes remain a subject of debate in the scientific community, with limited clinical evidence in humans.
 There are also concerns of harm.
+While some preclinical studies on animals suggest potential benefits, there is a lack of robust clinical evidence to support its use in humans.
 The U.S. Food and Drug Administration, in 2019, cautioned "consumers against receiving young donor plasma infusions" stating that they are an "unproven treatment".